UPDATES THROUGH THE END OF MAY APPEAR BELOW

 Big things are happening at the protest site.
 There were three large explosions early this afternoon, and sporadic gunfire.
 Two helicopters circled the area.
 I have heard that there are now armored vehicles in the area.
 After Friday's bloodbath the government is finally getting serious.
 At ten last night there were eight more explosions, probably grenades launched from behind the Red lines.
 I learned this morning that Rajprarop Road, where I crossed in front of the Indra Regent Hotel, had become a live fire zone as the Reds mounted an assault on the soldiers.
 The speeches and cheers from behind the barricades went uninterrupted through the night, like every night.
 This endless brainwashing always helps to conjure up ghosts from my past.

 I was 17 when Jim Jones brought his flock from Indiana to the small town where I grew up in Northern California.
 I went to high school with quite a few of them.
-Twice they attended the church where I belonged en mass.
+Twice they attended my church en mass.
 Jones was my high school civics teacher for half a term.
 Except perhaps for him, they were good people, mostly uneducated urban poor African American and Hispanic minorities.
 A few became friends.
 One was my flying instructor.
 Eventually Jones became a charismatic spiritual leader and many buses full of people would come from the San Francisco Bay Area every Sunday.
 Years later, I owned the travel agency that shipped them all off to Jonestown--something I will always have on my conscience.
 We handled all of the cults back then, including Est and Life Spring as well as British Petroleum, who became villainous only recently.

 When I hear the all-night propaganda speeches spewing from the rally site every night, I never fail to think of those hundreds of members of the Peoples Temple who became Jim Jones' army of zombies.
 This has happened over and over in history.
 Stalin.
 Mao.
 Hitler.
 Jerry Falwell.
 Nixon.
 George Wallace.
 The lesson here is that if you tell a lie over and over and over it becomes the truth.
 And once you own the minds of your followers, you also own their lives and souls.